 I was born in Glasgow and spent most of my life there.
-After a few years in London I retired to the seaside in Hove in 2014.
-Retirement gave me the opportunity to follow my passion for art and I obtained a Foundation diploma in Brighton in 2016.
-In June I shall graduate with a BA (Honours) in Fine Art from BMet College in Worthing.
+After a few years working in London, I retired to Hove in 2014.

-My work involved exact legal concepts and accurate calculations, and so I looked forward to experimenting with gestural marks and ever-changing colours in my art.
-In fact, I have harnessed that long-held need for precision and I see objects in terms of straight lines, geometric shapes and clearly defined colours.
+My work involved exact legal concepts and accurate calculations and I have been unable to escape my long-held need for precision.
+I see objects in terms of straight lines, geometric shapes and clearly defined colours.
+I have moved from representational into abstraction, but there are still echoes of familiar objects.

-My influences include the abstract Concrete artists in Brazil in the 1960s, in particular Helio Oiticica.
-Contemporary artists like Hanne Borchgrevink in Norway and Gary Hume in the UK show me the possibilities of abstracting from the physical entity.
+My influences include the abstract Concrete artists in Brazil in the 1960s, in particular Heli Oiticica, Lygia Clark and Lygia Pape.
+I also greatly admire contemporary artists like Hanne Borchgrevink in Norway and Gary Hume in the UK, who have shown me the possibilities of abstracting from the physical entity.

 CV